Master Alliance Provisions Guide (MAPGuide)

 • Protecting & sharing information | Information sharing

-(2) An audit that meets the requirements contained in this subpart.
-Commercial organizations that receive annual HHS awards totaling less than $750,000 are exempt from requirements for a non– Federal audit for that year, but records must be available for review by appropriate officials of Federal agencies.
-PTE (or a third party designated by PTE) reserves the right to inspect, upon PTE’s reasonable advance notice and during normal business hours, Subrecipient’s physical facilities, all aspects of the Statement of Work undertaken under this Subagreement, and all books, records, and documents of any kind pertaining to the Subagreement.
-Subrecipient agrees to provide copies of any records, receipts, accounts or other documentation to PTE in a timely fashion as reasonably requested by PTE.
+a.
+Managing Entity, or a third party designated by Managing Entity, reserves the right to inspect, upon Managing Entity’s reasonable advance notice and during normal business hours, Portfolio Company’s physical facilities, all aspects of the Statement of Work undertaken under this Agreement, and all books, records, and documents of any kind pertaining to the Agreement.
+Portfolio Company agrees to provide copies of any records, receipts, accounts or other documentation to Managing Entity in a timely fashion as reasonably requested by Managing Entity.

 Attachment 4: Reporting Requirements

-• Clinical Studies Status Updates: Subrecipient shall provide the CARB–X Chief of Research and Development with a status update of clinical studies that are actively enrolling patients to include by study site: cumulative enrollment; new enrollments; screen failures; patients dropped from study; AE and SAEs; activation or inactivation of study sites; investigator appointments or changes; and status of IRB/IEC review/approval/renewal.
-Status update shall also include a report of all changes in the status of any ongoing clinical study protocols (see Attachment 4a below).
-Subrecipient shall provide such status updates on a monthly basis.
+Clinical Studies Status Updates: Portfolio Company shall provide the CARB-X Chief of Research and Development with a status update of clinical studies that are actively enrolling patients to include by study site: cumulative enrollment; new enrollments; screen failures; patients dropped from study; AE and SAEs; activation or inactivation of study sites; investigator appointments or changes; and status of IRB/IEC review/approval/renewal.
+Status update shall also include a report of all changes in the status of any ongoing clinical study protocols.
+Portfolio Company shall provide such status updates on a monthly basis.

-a) Major Changes: Subrecipient must notify PTE within three (3) calendar days and provide copies of documents related to all major changes in the status of any ongoing clinical study protocols, including the following:
+a.
+Major Changes: Portfolio Company must notify CARB-X within three (3) calendar days and provide copies of documents related to all major changes in the status of any ongoing clinical study protocols, including the following:

 • All amendments or changes to the protocol, identified by protocol version number, date, or both, and dates it is valid